-We receive many owner surrenders each week, often they are house cats or elderly dogs who have been in the homes they’re being removed from for many years.
-The stress of being left behind can negatively affect certain animals more than others–and it’s important to consider the following.
+We receive many owner surrenders, often they are house cats or unwanted dogs who are no longer cute puppies, who have been in the homes they’re being removed from for many years, or 2 days.
+The stress of being left behind can negatively affect certain animals more than others–and it’s important to consider the below information.

 Many variables enter into whether or not an animal will thrive in the shelter environment.
 No promises can be made in reference to adoptions, their are few guarantees.
 What can be guaranteed, is that they are loved, cared for, and they matter to us.